MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

      $ORIGIN customer.example.  ; A Multi-CDN customer domain www 900 IN CNAME customer.svc2.example.

+     ; and yet other times it contains:
+     $ORIGIN customer.example.  ; A Multi-CDN customer domain www 900 IN CNAME cdn3.svc3.example.

      ; With the following remaining constant and always included:
      $ORIGIN customer.example.  ; A Multi-CDN customer domain ; The apex is also aliased to www to match its configuration